Abhavya28/beanery/README.md

-# Beanery – Cafe Landing Page
+# Beanery – Cafe Landing Page + AI Chatbot

-Welcome to **Beanery**, a modern and responsive landing page for cafes and small businesses.
-This project showcases a clean UI, interactive sliders, and smooth navigation to highlight products, deals, and services.
+A modern responsive Cafe Website built for cafes and small businesses with an AI Chatbot.
+Features a dynamic menu, cart functionality and responsive design for both desktop and mobile.
 ---

 ## 📸 Screenshots